- Botanical name: Hamamelis x intermedia 'Strawberries and Cream'

 - Features: Autumn colour, Dramatic foliage, Flowers

 Witch hazels are grown for their attractive flowers, which are produced in late winter and early spring, when most other plants are dormant.
-They require an acid soil to thrive, but can be grown in large containers.
+They do best in a slightly acidic soil but can cope with neutral soil, as long as it is enriched with organic matter and is well drained.

 Hamamelis x intermedia 'Strawberries and Cream' bears beautifully contrasting flowers, with yellow tips which deepen to a pinky-red towards the base.
 For best results grow Hamamelis x intermedia 'Strawberries and Cream' in fertile, moist but well-drained, slightly acidic soil, in sun or partial shade.
 Remove crossing or diseased branches in early spring, and apply a mulch of well-rotted compost or manure around the base of the plant.